No. 5 Iowa forces 7 turnovers in 51-14 rout of Maryland - WHIZ News

 Iowa: This was an emphatic win on a night the Hawkeyes figured to be tested by Maryland’s passing game.
 Iowa won’t be able to count on a deluge of turnovers every week, but the defense’s ability to force them made this a remarkably easy victory.

+“I don’t think anybody could have seen that coming,” Iowa coach Kirk Ferentz said.
+“Their guy’s done a great job protecting the football.”

-Maryland: There’s no way to sugar coat it: This was a big night for the Terps, the crowd was ready, and it went about as badly as it possibly could have.
+Maryland: There’s no way to sugar coat it: This was an exciting night for the Terps, the crowd was ready, and it went about as badly as it possibly could have.
 Maryland still seems to be making strides in Locksley’s third season, but he’ll have to hope his team learns from this experience.

 POLL IMPLICATIONS